tdowrick/ScouseTom/Results_TO_DO_ADD_MAYOS__.md

-and drift was **xx%/yymV** over the entire period.
 The frequency response was measured over the range 1Hz-20kHz (**x** cycles at each frequency), with a current of **xxmA**.
 With a purely resistive test object, no change in voltage should be seen.
 The variation over the frequency range was **xxmV/yy%**.

 ###Figures